tobiasbriones/blog/ds/power-bi-overview/index.md

 "Without An Opinion, You're Just Another Person With Data".
 When you get to be an expert at what you do then you will eventually be able to use data as facts.

-I hope to had given you enough insight about data driven organizations and why you must make proper use of your data in this introduction.
-Next, I will provide along the article an overview about Power BI that will help as an entry point to building reports.
-That knowledge can also be used for any other tool or concept in the data science filed and, it's not necessarily coupled to Power BI.
+In this introduction, I hope to had given you enough insight about data-driven organizations and why you must make proper use of your data, so you can articulate all this information into useful approaches.
+Next, I will provide with the article an overview of Power BI that will help as an entry point to building reports.
+That knowledge can also be used for any other tool or concept in the data science field and, it's not necessarily coupled to Power BI.

 ## References